 Believe it or not, the time to recruit next year’s staff is already upon us!
-We have some tools that will help you recruit the best yearbook staff ever!
+We have some tools that will help you recruit an incredible yearbook staff!

 - Download the Recruiting Primer to find tips and information for the entire recruiting process.
-Everything from interviewing potential staffers to selecting the applicants.
+Everything from interviewing potential staffers to selecting the applicants is included.

-- Don’t just wish upon a star for the best staff ever, attend a replay of the webinar Mirror, mirror on the wall: How to recruit the best yearbook staff of all!
-In the recording of this webinar, you will learn: where to look for the best students in your school; what mix of personality types make up a great yearbook team; techniques and materials to use in the recruiting process; and how to run an efficient application, interviewing and selection process.
+- Don’t just wish upon a star for the best staff ever, attend a replay of our Radical Recruiting webinar.
+In the recording of this webinar, you will learn where to look for the best students in your school, what mix of personality types make up a great yearbook team, techniques and materials to use in the recruiting process and how to run an efficient application, interviewing and selection process.

 9. We will celebrate our successes.

 So much hard work goes into creating the yearbook.
 Remember to take some time to celebrate all you’ve done!
-From creating spreads, to keeping your theme running throughout the book, to meeting individual deadlines, and finally to submitting your final masterpiece.
-Pat yourselves on the back!
-Have a pizza party, bring in donuts, hand out staff awards, go bowling, whatever ritual it is that you have.
-You guys rock, remember to always celebrate a job well done!
+From creating spreads, to keeping your theme running throughout the book, to meeting individual deadlines and finally to submitting your masterpiece, you’ve worked hard and deserve a pat on the back!
+Have a pizza party, bring in donuts, hand out staff awards, go bowling – whatever ritual it is that you have.
+You all did amazing work, so remember to always celebrate a job well done!

 10. We will plan the best distribution day ever.

 The smell of freshly printed yearbooks has to go down as one of the simplest pleasures in the yearbook world.
 Don’t hog it all to yourself!
-Share it with the school by hosting the best distribution day ever!
+Share it with the school by hosting the a distribution day event everyone will be talking about!
 Here are some tips and tricks on how to make your event one to remember.

 - If you’ve never done it before, distribution day can be stressful – but it doesn’t have to be.
 Preparation is the key to success!
-We’ve put together a handy list, so you’ll have everything ready on the big day.
-Here are 10 steps to host a successful event.
+We’ve put together a Distribution Day Guide for you to stay on track throughout the process!